someengineering/fixinventory/plugins/aws/README.md

 If certain accounts are to be excluded from that list they can be specified using the `--aws-scrape-exclde-account` argument.

 ## Worker pools
-Since most of the work is I/O bound the AWS collector will spawn multiple threads to collect accounts and regions in parallel.
+Since a lot of the work is I/O bound the AWS collector will spawn multiple threads to collect accounts and regions in parallel.
 The number of which can be specified using the `--aws-account-pool-size` and `--aws-region-pool-size` arguments.
 The defaults are chosen so cloudkeeper would collect five accounts and all regions at a time.

+For better performance at the expense of higher memory and CPU consumption during collection specify `--aws-fork`.
+To give an idea of the performance that can be expected.
+In our organization on a decent server with 32 cores and 128 GB RAM collecting 40 accounts with `--aws-account-pool-size 40 --aws-region-pool-size 15` using standard Python ThreadPools takes on the order of one hour.
+Specifying `--aws-fork` will reduce that time to about six minutes.
+On the other hand running the same on a low end m5.xlarge instance with an account pool size of 8 did not show any significant performance improvements but consumed four times the memory during collection compared to the thread pool method.
+Once the graph is collected and merged there is no difference in memory consumption between both methods.

+So the recommendation is, if you want to collect more than a handful of accounts in high intervals use a high end system and specify `--aws-fork`.

 ## Miscellaneous Options
 When working with distributed cloudkeeper instances cloudkeeper stores the role name that was used to retrieve a resource originally inside the graph.